Hyagoro/Advanced_lane_fine_finding/README.md

 #### Transforms.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at note 9).
 Here's an example of the 3 transformations I used (each transfomation is binarized) :

 Sobel operator :